-The Transfer Credit Report is an electronic evaluation that outlines what courses transferred from another college and what the equivalent is at CI.
-When there is no articulation agreement between that college and CI, students are given generic Lower Division, Upper Division, or General Education credit.
+The Transfer Credit Report is an electronic evaluation that outlines which courses transferred from another college or university and the credit given is at CI.
+When there is no articulation agreement between that college and CI, students are given generic Lower Division, Upper Division, or General Education area credit.

 How do I review my Transfer Credit Report?

 If you are an undergraduate degree seeking student, you can view your Transfer Credit

 2. Select CI Records and navigate to your Student Center